cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 For staging and mapping, the incoming data must be split up in data rows with a field structure.
 A field needs at least an identification/name and a data type to be used in the further process.
 Necessary properties to parse the field from the incoming data stream depend on the fetch or parsing module and should be declared at the field.

 ## mapping of the fields to the tables of the data vault model
 Every field must be mapped to one or more tables in the data vault model.
 This will result in equivalent columns in the target tables.
 Name and type of the target column might be changed by additional declarations.
 The participation and ordering of the field in key hashes and diff hashes can be adjusted.
 When multiple fields map to the same target table and column, there are multiple relations to the same object in the model.
-These relations must be declared explicitly (see "declaration of relations" in the chapter "Design decistions" for the full concept).
+These relations must be declared explicitly (see "declaration of relations" in the chapter "Design decisions" for the full concept).

 ## Definition of deletion detection processing
 The methods to detect deleted entities in the source depends on the increment pattern.
 All methods relying on special retrieval and parsing of source data will need special implementations.
 Parameters for this depend on the execution module.
 For cases, where the deletion detecion can be applied by cross checking the currently staged data against the data vault content, a generic approach and set of parameters will be provided.